Start here for an overview of this exciting pathway

 The biggest is that AIs will all have human emotions.
 The most valuable propositions for AI in fact lie in automating labor-intensive tasks.
 There’s much more interest in building a computer that can run an entire assembly line than one that will fall in love with you.

 In fact, new applications for AI are being found every day, without a shotgun-wielding Schwarzenegger in sight.
 Image generators are completing unfinished masterpieces.
-AI is predicting the shapes of proteins that scientists have puzzled over for decades.
-Apps are tracking users’ spending, and providing personalized budgeting tips.
+Students can take a picture of a textbook page they don’t understand, and have it explained to them simply.
+Apps are tracking users’ spending, and providing personalized budgeting tips

 You can’t afford not to know about AI